DMBlakeley/homebridge-awair2/README.md

 ![iOS14 Screenshots](https://github.com/DMBlakeley/homebridge-awair2/blob/master/screenshots/Image.png)

-For Awair Omni, battery charge level, charging status and low battery are also provided for Awair Omni.
+For Awair Omni, battery charge level, charging status and low battery are also provided.
 Battery Status does not appear as a separate tile in the HomeKit interface.
 Battery charge level and status will be found in the Status menu for each of the sensors.
 A low battery indication will be identified as an alert in the HomeKit status (see 3rd and 4th screen shots).

+<b>NOTE:</b> If you are setting up an Awair unit for the first time, it is recommended that you allow 12 to 24 hours after adding to the iOS Awair App for the unit to calibrate, update firmware if necessary and establish connection to the Awair API cloud.

 Acknowledgment to @Sunoo for the homebridge-philips-air plugin which was used as a reference for implementation of the Awair Dynamic Platform TypeScript plugin.